The Leaf Function of Penrose P2 Graphs: An upper bound on the Leaf Function

 In order to prove Proposition \ref{prop:borne-sup}, we proceed in five steps: \begin{enumerate} \item We first notice that in any induced subtree of a P2-graph $G$, each internal tile has degree at most $3$ (Lemma \ref{lem:deg-at-most-3}); \item We provide a relation between $n_1(I)$ and $n_3(I)$ for any induced subtree $I$ of $G$ (Lemma \ref{lem:n1n3}); \item We provide a loose upper bound on $L_{P2}$ (Lemma \ref{lem:loose-upper-bound}); \item We show that any $3$-internal-regular induced subtree of $G$ has at most $8$ internal tiles (Lemma \ref{lem:3-regular}); \item Using a minimal counter-example argument, we show that Inequation \eqref{ineq:upper-bound} holds. \end{enumerate}

 The first step is straightforward.

 \begin{lemma}[\cite{PB2020}] Let $I$ be an induced subtree of a P2-graph.
 Then for any tile $t$ in $I$, $\deg_{I}(t) \leq 3$. \end{lemma}

-\begin{proof} The result is proved in \cite{PB2020}, but for sake of completeness, we include it here.
-It suffices to consider all possible neighborhoods of a kite and a dart in a P2 tiling, shown in Figure \ref{fig:neigbhorhood} (detailing first row of Figure \ref{fig:poset} and adding one configuration).
+\begin{proof} \cite{PB2020} have proved this result, but for sake of completeness, we include it here.
+It suffices to consider all possible neighborhoods of a kite and a dart in a P2 tiling, shown in Figure \ref{fig:neigbhorhood} (which details the first row of Figure \ref{fig:poset}, plus one additional configuration).
 In each case, there is at least one pair of adjacent neighbors among the four neighbors of a tile, so that the $I$-degree of $t$ is at most $3$ for any induced subtree $I$. \end{proof}

 The two following lemmas are consequences of elementary graph theory arguments and of Lemma \ref{lem:deg-at-most-3}.

 \begin{lemma} Let $I$ be an induced subtree of a P2-graph, containing $n$ tiles.
 Then